kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 responds with an OK response (HTTP status code 200), or with a Conflict response (HTTP status 409).

-In case of a Conflict response, the body of that response includes machine readable details about the conflicts.
+In case of a Conflict response, the body of that response includes machine-readable details about the conflicts.
 Kluctl can then use these details to figure out which fields are in conflict and which actors (field managers) have taken ownership of the conflicted fields.